 |Other special circumstances||The Department of Defense may repay member's loan balances under special circumstances warranting complete forgiveness|

 Private Loan Forgiveness and Cancellation

 Although numerous student loan forgiveness and repayment programs exist for federal student loans, borrowers of private loans face fewer formalized options and consumer regulatory protections.
 Lenders of private student loans rarely offer loan forgiveness and cancellation provisions.
 In extreme cases, even death doesn't discharge a private student loan, depending on the conditions.
 It's possible for a parent to co-sign a loan and, if the student passes away or becomes permanently disabled, the legal obligation to pay the loan falls on the parent.

-According to the Consumer Financial Protection Bureau (CFPB), there are 850,000 private student loans in the country, totaling $150 billion in outstanding debt, which means plenty of borrowers of private loans need assistance.
+There is over $150 billion in outstanding debt from private loans, which means plenty of borrowers of need assistance.
 Some movement by private lenders has shown promise that seeking private student loan forgiveness might become easier.
-Wells Fargo, the second largest lender of private student loans, began a loan modification program in 2014 in which it reduces payments by an average 30 percent through lowered interest rates.
-Citizens Bank similarly announced in 2015 that it would also begin modifying its student loans.
+Wells Fargo, the second largest lender of private student loans, began a loan modification program back in 2014 that works to significantly reduce payments through lowered interest rates.
+Shortly after, Citizens Bank similarly began modifying its student loans.

 However, many private lenders staunchly refuse to broach the topic of settlement until the loan goes into default, in which case you may experience the following:

 - Default on your student loan by ceasing all loan payments